JoeyyScott/general-gielinor-game/TESTING.md

         + In the footer I can see 3 self explanatory icons for Suggest a question, LinkedIn and GitHub.
         + Both find out more and suggest a question open a modal, the links open in new tabs and the music/start/home buttons all function as intended.

-    + As a **site owner**  I want to include links to my GitHub and LinkedIn profile so the user can view other projects I have contributed to.
+    + As a **site owner**  I want to include links to my GitHub and LinkedIn profiles so the user can view other projects I have contributed to.
-        + In the footer there is a GitHub icon with a link that will open the developers GitHub profile up in a new tab.
+        + In the footer there are GitHub and LinkedIn icons each with a link that will open the associated profiles of the developer in a new tab.
         + From here I can see all the contributions to projects this user has made.
         + Screenshots of the footer are included in user story testing #5.

     + As a **site owner** I want to create an engaging, interactive experience through the quiz and site.
-       + Upon loading the site I'm given the pre quiz screen which provides a moment for me to get my bearings before the quiz.
+       + Upon loading the site I am given the pre quiz screen which provides a moment for me to get my bearings before the quiz.
         + Throughout the site the font RuneScape-UF is used which as a RuneScape player I instantly recognize thus making the environment engaging.
-        + On each question I'm presented with a question, question image, 4 possible answers and a counter showing the questions I have left to answer.
-This is reassuring as I'm able to see my progress at any point.
+        + On each question I am presented with a question, question image, 4 possible answers and a counter showing the questions I have left to answer.
+This is reassuring as I am able to see my progress at any point.
         + You can find evidence of this in user stories 3 and 7.

     + As a **site owner** I want to create a site that provides a welcoming atmosphere to learn about RuneScape.
         + Upon loading the site the entire feel of what I experience makes me feel welcomed.
 There is minimal but critical information on the landing page.
-        + There is also a Find out more modal I can activate which provides more information about the site and doesn't overload me with content.
+        + There is also a Find out more modal I can activate which provides more information about the site and does not overload me with content.
         + The home, music and footer buttons are all designed/positioned cleanly and do not intrude on the experience at all.

     + As a **site owner** I want to provide the user with feedback about whether their answer is correct or not and the reasoning why after each question.